 The Samsung LC27F398FWNXZ is a 27-inch curved LED monitor with an 1800 mm arc radius.
-This provides the viewer with a wider field of view that helps enhance depth perception while minimizing peripheral distractions.
+This gives the viewer a wider field of view that helps enhance depth perception while minimizing peripheral distractions.
 It has a matte finish that will ensure minimal glare.

 The LC27F398FWNXZA is one of the best curved LED monitors on the market, but it doesn’t have the highest-end build quality.
-Its plastic construction and thin bezels make it feel flimsy and light, especially considering its 27 inches.
-While it’s large enough to accommodate multiple applications, the screen is tilt-adjustable, while other competitors include the height and pivot adjustments.
+Its plastic construction and thin bezels make it feel flimsy and light, especially considering that it’s 27 inches.
+While it’s large enough to accommodate multiple applications, the screen is only tilt-adjustable, while other competitors include the height and pivot adjustments.

 The SAMSUNG LC27F398 is a good choice for those who want a curved LED monitor but don’t want to pay an exorbitant price.
 The monitor offers great image quality at an affordable price.
-It has a resolution of 1,920 x 1080 and a curved stand that can be adjusted at an angle.
+It has a resolution of 1,920 x 1080 and a curved stand that allows it to be adjusted at an angle.

-This TCL 55R617 combines a stunning 4K HDR picture with an award-winning smart platform to deliver an experience that’s second to none.
+This TCL 55R617 combines a dazzling 4K HDR picture with an award-winning smart platform to deliver an experience that’s second to none.
 The TV uses Dolby Vision to produce a richer, more vibrant palette of colours.
-The TCL 65R617 also uses Contrast Control Zone technology, optimizing the image across 120 zones for superior contrast between light and dark areas.
-Furthermore, the TCL 65R617 delivers precise colour replication and HDR Pro Gamma to optimize HDR performance in any setting.
+The TCL 65R617 also uses Contrast Control Zone technology, which optimizes the image across 120 zones for superior contrast between light and dark areas.
+Furthermore, the TCL 65R617 delivers precise colour replication and HDR Pro Gamma to optimize HDR performance.
 Finally, this TCL TV has Roku OS, a simple interface that makes it easy to connect to multiple devices and use apps.

-The TCL 6-Series offers impressive picture performance, tons of streaming apps, and affordable prices.
+The TCL 6-Series offers impressive picture performance, tons of streaming apps, and a very affordable price.
 Its 55-inch model is part of the 6-Series, a new class of big-screen 4K televisions.
 The 55R617 offers superb picture quality, a sleek design, and an impressive range of connected features.
 While TCL is not as well-known as Sony, it has gained ground as a budget-conscious TV.

 The TCL 55R617 is part of the 6-Series, new for 2018.
 Its big-screen 4K TVs lineup is aimed at budget-minded consumers and focuses on picture quality.
-The 55R617 is one of the best models, combining a cool design and good picture quality.
+The 55R617 is one of the best models in this category, combining a cool design and good picture quality.
 It’s not quite as popular as Sony, but it has become a popular brand among budget-conscious shoppers.

-The Samsung UJ59 Series 32-Inch 4k UHD 3840×2160 Computer Monitor is the latest addition to the SU59 Series, which is known for its outstanding image quality and excellent performance.
-The curved screen, which measures 31.5 inches, makes it one of the most comfortable monitors to use.
+The Samsung UR59 Series 32-Inch 4k UHD 3840×2160 Computer Monitor is the latest addition to the SU59 Series, known for its outstanding image quality and excellent performance.
+The curved screen, which measures 31.5 inches, makes it one of the most comfortable monitors.
 This monitor boasts an incredible 2500:1 contrast ratio and pixel density.
 It also produces deep, accurate blacks and colour replication.

 Moreover, this curved monitor minimizes eye strain.
 The curved screen also has Flicker-Free and eye saver modes.
 Besides, the screen supports 1 billion colours and a 2500:1 contrast ratio.
 It also supports various game modes, such as a high-resolution mode.
-Despite its high price, the Samsung UJ59 Series is a great choice for gamers and home theatre users alike.
+Despite its high price, the Samsung UR59 Series is a great choice for gamers and home theatre users.

 The curved screen is the most attractive feature of this 32-inch monitor.
 Its 1800R curved screen surrounds the field of view, offering a more immersive gaming experience.
 Its industry-leading 3000:1 contrast ratio adds to the slickness of gaming.
 It has volume control in the OSD and an audio jack.